We Mist II LA Side Effects

 Generic Name: guaifenesin / pseudoephedrine

-Note: This page contains side effects data for the generic drug guaifenesin / pseudoephedrine.
-It is possible that some of the dosage forms included below may not apply to the brand name We Mist II LA.
+Note: This document contains side effect information about guaifenesin / pseudoephedrine.
+Some of the dosage forms listed on this page may not apply to the brand name We Mist II LA.

 For the Consumer